modebanking/mode-wordpress-woocommerce-plugin/README.md

 **Alternatively, you can follow the below process**

-1. Follow steps 1-3 above
+1. Follow steps 1-2 above

-2. Extract the ZIP
+2. Extract the ZIP that you downloaded

 3. Go to your FTP server and upload the extracted plugin folder into the **wp-content/plugins** directory